Node, Mongo, Heroku Deployment Lab

 - We'll use the Heroku command line interface (CLI) to create an app on heroku for us.
 Let's do that now.

-- you should make sure your app name is unique and name it after something you would want to be public.
+heroku create your-app-name-here- you should make sure your app name is unique and name it after something you would want to be public.
 For example if we did the prior, we could access it via https://your-app-name-here.herokuapp.com- Once this is done, add and commit everything.

 - Head over to your trusty

-file.
+.envfile.
 Keep it open. - Browse back to Heroku.
 Open your application - you should see it listed on your Dashboard!

 - Select Settings on the top-right corner.